nanodesigns/nano-progga/Readme.md

 ###Description

 nano progga is a search engine optimized blog framework, especially designed for blogging in Bengali (*Bānglā*) using WordPress.
 It supports custom header, custom menu, sidebar widget area (one specifically for archive pages), and unlimited plugins.
 It is optimized specially for Bengali (*Bānglā*) blogging, with speed and less weight.
-But the theme is completely translation-ready and can be translated into any locals.
+But the theme is completely translation-ready and can be translated into any locale.

-nano progga theme is specially made for blogging in Bengali (*Bānglā*).
+theme nano progga is specially made for blogging in Bengali (*Bānglā*).
 A complete responsive theme.
 With sticky post facility user can stick a post or a couple of posts at the top of all the posts.

 ###Licenses